Jean-Baptiste-Lasselle/the-traefik-experiment/counter-measure-1/README.md

 As simpe as DO-RE-MI, remember? :)

 Not to mention, I have learned pure Mathematics in France, very young, but I learned everything I know about Computer science, thanks to those 323 countries (comprared to Math courses I attended very young, FRench Computer Sciences teaching is very boring, and it's always funny to see those same French IT guys faces when they find out that I learned exactly what they have spent their lives saying they don't understand, and anyway is not applied to anything in life.
 Too bad, Now I learned what you know, plus much more, and you still will never learn what I know.
-And I earn more, because I make Companies make a lot more money.
 So See u back in France.